 Manuscripts can be submitted via our website using our Article Template.
 Alternatively, they can be sent as an email attachment to: dtrrsrchjrnl.
 Should you require further information, please do not hesitate to contact us.

 The EUROPEAN RESEARCH JOURNAL (IRJ) lists each paper according to its publication date.
-There are no issues in the classical sense.
+There are no issue numbers in the classical sense.
 We assign each paper in its tags recognizably to its relevant scientific discipline(s), this also enables interdisciplinary publications.